Norfolk neighbors warn about fake candy bar fundraiser

 "This is not a real fundraising effort that we are aware of," said Emily Friedland with the Norfolk SPCA through an email on Thursday.

-Neighbors News 3 spoke to say when they asked the woman for identification she wasn’t able to provide them any.
-They did not give her any money, but worry that others will fall victim to the fake fundraiser.
+News 3 spoke to neighbors who say when they asked the woman for identification, she wasn't able to provide them any.
+While they did not give her any money, they worry that others will fall victim to the fake fundraiser.

-“The only advice we would be able to offer is to ask for our Tax Identification number and if someone looks suspicious to call the organization and verify with us,” explained Friedland.
+"The only advice we would be able to offer is to ask for our Tax Identification Number and if someone looks suspicious to call the organization and verify with us," explained Friedland.

 Neighbors say they have reported the woman's activity to police.